20% OFF your first business expansion. Learn more.

-According to the chairman of the Association of Textile Manufacturers, Agung Wahono, the next step is to explore opportunities in other Middle Eastern countries.
+According to the Association of Textile Manufacturers chairman Agung Wahono, the next step is to explore opportunities in other Middle Eastern countries.

-Cekindo with its office in Semarang is ready to help you to expand your business and join the successful entrepreneurs in the Central Java region.
-Fill in the form below and we will assist you when investing in Semarang.
+InCorp’s office in Semarang is ready to help you expand your business and join the successful entrepreneurs in the Central Java region.
+Fill in the form below, and we will assist you when investing in Semarang.